Schley County License Hearing Guide

 Automatic License Suspension

-Even if you request an ALR hearing, your license will still be subject to an automatic suspension pending the outcome of the hearing.
-The length and terms of this suspension depend on whether you took a breath or blood test and, if so, what the results were.
+Even if you request an ALR hearing, your license may still be subject to an automatic suspension pending the outcome of the hearing.
+The grounds for automatic suspension depend on whether you submitted to chemical testing (breath, blood, or urine) and the results of that testing, or whether you refused to submit to testing.

 If You Took the Breath/Blood Test and Failed